Upton Country Park, Poole BH17 7BJ

 The Walled Garden once supplied the House with fresh vegetables, fruit and flowers all year round.

-Newly landscaped in 2012, there is now a water feature (children are welcome to play in it), well managed beds and borders and open space to enjoy; many of our outdoor events take place here.
+Newly landscaped in 2012, there is now a water feature (children are welcome to play in it), well managed beds and borders and open space to enjoy.

 The Walled Garden gives access to the old stable block, now the Tea Rooms.